ioos/sanctuarywatch/docs/training_images/infographiq_chapter_3_image_creation.md

      - The names of these sublayers should not contain spaces, commas, or be called “text”.

      - All elements within the sublayers should be vector-based and not raster-based.
-If you happen to have raster-based elements in your image (or are not sure), we can tell you what to do about it in this section of this document: dealing with raster-based elements.
+If you happen to have raster-based elements in your image (or are not sure), we you will need to convert them to vector  objects using the [image trace tool](https://helpx.adobe.com/illustrator/using/image-trace.html).

      - Nothing should overlap on top of anything you want to be clickable.

      - Each sublayer contains all of the elements for a single clickable icon.

      - The elements in the sublayer, if named, should not have the same name as the sublayer itself.
 So, for example, the following won’t work :

      <img src="updated_images/image6-illustrator.png" alt="Alt Text" width="80%" height="80%">

 4. **background**: